-Afghanistan Microfinance Association (AMA).
+199 Afghanistan Microfinance Association (AMA).
 "Microview 35 a Quarterly update on Development Finance Outreach in Afghanistan."
-December 2021. http://ama.org.af/wp-content/uploads/2022/03/MicroView-Report-35.pdf Afghanistan Microfinance Association (AMA).
-"Microview 35 a Quarterly update."

-being women.234 The fourth quarterly report did not include the Women Economic Empowerment Rural Development Program (WEE-RDP).
-WEE-RDP is a program funded by the Afghanistan Reconstruction Trust Fund (ARTF) managed by the World Bank and projected to end in 2023.235 In the AMA third quarterly report WEE-RDP had 503,106 clients in which 82% were women.236 The WEE-RDP seems to be the organization with the highest number of clients and especially female ones.
+December 2021. http://ama.org.af/wp-content/uploads/2022/03/MicroView-Report-35.pdf being women.201 The fourth quarterly report did not include the Women Economic Empowerment Rural Development Program (WEE-RDP).
+WEE-RDP is a program funded by the Afghanistan Reconstruction Trust Fund (ARTF) managed by the World Bank and projected to end in 2023.202 In the AMA third quarterly report WEE-RDP had 503,106 clients in which 82% were women.203 The WEE-RDP seems to be the organization with the highest number of clients and especially female ones.
 It is uncertain why WEE-RDP suspended its programs especially since it is projected to end in 2023 but given that it is missing from the last quarter of 2021 at the same time of the Taliban takeover; it is assumed here that the takeover had an impact on the program.
 Regardless, previous third quarter statistics of WEE-RDP shows that many women depend on microgrants to sustain their business.